Quantum Error Propagation: Abstract

 \section{Abstract}

-Data poisoning attacks on machine learning models \cite{yerlikaya2022data} aim to manipulate the data used for model training such that the trained model behaves in the attacker's favor.
-In classical models such as deep neural networks, large chains of dot products do indeed cause errors injected by an attacker to propagate or to accumulate.
+Data poisoning attacks on machine learning models \cite{yerlikaya2022data} aim to manipulate the data used for model training such that the trained model behaves in the attacker's favour.
+In classical models such as deep neural networks, large chains of dot products do indeed cause errors injected by an attacker to propagate or accumulate.
 But what about quantum models?
-Our hypothesis is that, in quantum machine learning, error propagation is limited for two reasons.
-First of all, data, which in quantum computing is encoded in terms of qubits which are confined to the Bloch sphere.
-Second of all, quantum information processing happens via the application of unitary operators which are norm-preserving.
-Testing this hypothesis, we investigate how extensive error propagation and thus poisoning attacks affect quantum machine learning \cite{lu2020quantum}.
+We hypothesise that, in quantum machine learning, error propagation is limited for two reasons.
+The first is that data, which is encoded in quantum computing, is in terms of qubits that are confined to the Bloch sphere.
+Second, quantum information processing happens via the application of unitary operators, which preserve norms.
+Testing this hypothesis, we investigate how extensive error propagation and, thus, poisoning attacks affect quantum machine learning \cite{lu2020quantum}.